Guide to Register a Company in Singapore

 - Your application may require an approval of external authority if the company name includes certain words such as the “Bank,” “Finance,” “Educational,” “Media,” etc.

-If you are using our company registration service, please provide at least 3 name options to check name availability with ACRA.
+***If you are going to use our company registration service, please provide at least 3 names for us to check name availability with ACRA.

-Once the company name is approved, it will be automatically reserved for 60 days from the date of application.
-You are advised to incorporate the company within the specified period.
-However, your registered filing agent can ask for an extension of another 60 days by filing a request on your behalf.
+Once the company name is approved & reserved, it will be automatically reserved for you for 60 days from the date of application.
+You are advised to incorporate the company within a specified period.
+However, we as your registered filing agent can ask for an extension of another 60 days by filing a request on your behalf.

 Step 2: Company Registration

 After the approval of company name, you can apply for company registration.
 It should not take much time to accomplish the process assuming documents are in order.